 I work in English and Portuguese languages.

-I am a trained psychotherapist in Transactional Analysis and Integrative Psychotherapy and am an IMAGO relationship counsellor in training.
-I work with individuals and couples.
-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and the UK Association of Transactional Analysis (UKATA), IMAGO UK and abide by their Codes of Ethics.
+I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and the UK Association of Transactional Analysis (UKATA), and IMAGO UK and abide by their codes of ethics.

 Hello my name is Lisa and I am a qualified psychotherapist and mental health practitioner working both privately and within the NHS.